treehouses/luftballon/vpn/README.md

 ### Make VPN Client Server

-If you only make the Client Certificate, run the command `./makeVPNClient.sh` in your terminal, and then when prompted, answer 'n'
+If you only make the Client Certificate, run the command `./makeVPNClient.sh` in your terminal.
+Then when prompted, answer 'n'